-Whether a family law case involves a divorce, the custody of children, the division of marital property, or the payment of spousal or child support, it is best to consult with an attorney before initiating litigation.
-A well-versed legal advocate can not only make arguments in person on your behalf, but also help you navigate the complex Maryland family court procedures.
+Whether a family law case involves a divorce, the custody of children, the division of marital property, or the payment of spousal or child support, it is best to consult with a legal advocate before initiating litigation.
+A family attorney can not only make arguments in person on your behalf but also help you navigate the complex family court procedures.
 A Maryland litigation lawyer from our firm can help you during all phases of the legal process.

 Types of Family Law Cases

-It is not required for any person who goes to family court to bring a lawyer.
+It is not required for any person who goes to family court to bring legal counsel.
 While any party is able to argue their cases in a pro se manner, it can be difficult for someone without legal experience to effectively present their testimony in court.
-With the potentially life-altering nature of the Maryland family court’s decisions, it would benefit any claimant to consider working with a litigation attorney.
+With the potentially life-altering nature of the Maryland family court’s litigation decisions, it would benefit any claimant to consider working with an attorney.

 For example, one parent may accuse another of failing to provide proper child support payments.
-One of our lawyers can help analyze the law, compare relevant statutes with the facts of a particular case, and present their conclusions to the court.
+Our team can help analyze the law, compare relevant statutes with the facts of a particular case, and present their conclusions to the court.

 Stages of a Lawsuit

-The first and perhaps most important role for a Maryland litigation attorney is to identify the issues in a case.
+The first and perhaps most important role for a lawyer in Maryland is to identify the litigation issues in a case.
 A person may be seeking a divorce that demands alimony, or they may be looking to modify an existing child support order.
-An attorney can work to identify relevant legal issues and determine whether litigation is appropriate.
+A legal representative can work to identify relevant legal issues and determine whether litigation is appropriate.

-A litigation lawyer from our firm can also help settle claims outside of court.
-In fact, most cases end at this stage as parties find common ground and reach a settlement with an attorney’s assistance.
-While a judge may still need to approve a settlement, a litigation lawyer can help protect a person’s rights during every stage of a Maryland family law case.
+Most cases end at this stage as parties find common ground and reach a settlement with legal counsel’s assistance.
+While a judge may still need to approve a settlement, a local lawyer can help protect a person’s rights during every stage of a case.

 Litigation is the last phase of a case in family court.
 While it is possible that every case will eventually boil down to arguments before a judge, in reality, most cases are settled out of court.